-For many, the dog-baby balance can be really tough to manage, and your tolerance for misbehaviour when you’re sleep deprived and dealing with a screaming child can be very low.
-Chances are, your pooch – no matter how well-trained, will act out when he realises he’s no longer top dog.
+I say from experience that the dog-baby balance can be really tough to manage, and your tolerance for misbehaviour when you’re sleep deprived and dealing with a screaming child can be very low.
+Chances are, your pup – no matter how well-trained, will act out when they realise they’re no longer top dog.

-Here are some tips to consider before bringing your new bundle home to meet Rover:
+Here are some tips to consider before bringing your new human baby home to meet your fur one.

 1. Does your dog have the run of the house?

-Before the baby arrives decide if you are still happy for this to be the case – eg if the dog sleeps on your bed, this is something you might need to reevaluate.
+Before the baby arrives decide if you are still happy for this to be the case – eg if the dog sleeps on your bed (ours does), this is something you might need to reevaluate (we didn’t.)
 Work towards changing these things including any routines before the baby comes, so that they don’t associate any of this change with the baby coming into the household.

 2. Familiarise through scent